mel-project/melwallet-client/README.md

 ```

-As described above, all the `melwalletd` endpoints are available through the use of subcommands.
+As described above, all the functionality of the melwallet-cli/melwalletd combo are available through the use of subcommands.
 Taking a look inside one of the subcommands you'll see even more helpful messages

 ```
 $ melwallet-cli send --help